Shellac and Varnish

 The second function that this shellac sizing performs is to seal the pores of the wood in preparation for the varnish.
 The shellac seal keeps the varnish from penetrating the wood too much.
 This is one of the primary reasons that Bear Meadow dulcimers are so powerful --the wood hasn't been soaked in varnish.

 By the time the last coat dries, the instrument is looking pretty nice.
-After rubbing out, the final treatment is with a very high-carnuba wax.
+After rubbing out with 0000 steel wool, the final treatment is with a very high-carnuba wax.
 We use a floor wax called "TreWax" that comes in a nice reddish-brown.
 You don't want white or clear wax, as this will build up white in the pores of the wood.
-This is then buffed.
+Of courser, the clear formulation is needed for spruce tops.
+Give the wax five minutes to dry, then buff vigoursly with pure cotton flannel.

 The result is a musical instrument that looks like its been sitting on the bench about a hundred years.
 The finish we are describing here seals the pores without filling them, giving the wood a wonderful tactile feel and lustre.
 It is an understated finish with a lot of durability and subtle sensuality.